guptakaran11/grasskode-website/content/post/travel/where-is-north-east/majuli.md

   <em>Sunsets</em>
 </div>

-We usually grabbed went to one of the adjoining towns for lunch.
+We usually went to one of the adjoining towns for lunch.
 Assamese food is one of my favourite cuisines by now (I love rice!) and the dollops of hospitality that it is served with adds to the flavour.

 <div class="postimg">
   <div class="grid">